WebEngineering-FHNW/hs18-ena-haisi/README.md

 External contributions:

+- https://www.phoca.cz/cssflags/ for the svg of the Swiss flag.

-Other comments:
+Other comments: -

 I'm particular proud of:

+- Using CSS grid-layout and flexbox-layout.
+- Having the file-upload in the same 'form' as the rest of the poster creation.
+The official guide used a separate form.

 ## Project grading